 The CARES Act, signed into law by President Trump on March 27, 2020, provides $2 trillion in broad-based economic relief in response to the COVID-19 national pandemic.
 The Act includes $14 billion for all sectors of higher education to provide direct assistance to institutions of higher education to respond to student and campus needs related to the crisis.
 Virginia Wesleyan University signed and returned the Certification and Agreement to the Department of Education on April 12, 2020.
 The Act directs that half of the funds received by Virginia Wesleyan University must be used for emergency grants for students who are eligible for federal financial aid.
 Virginia Wesleyan University received $746,604 to distribute as emergency grants for students.

 Approximately 1,024 Virginia Wesleyan University students were eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Financial Aid Grants under Section 18004(a)(1) of the CARES Act.
-Of the approximately 1,024 eligible to participate, 951 students received the grant.
-To date Virginia Wesleyan University has distributed $687,520 of the grant.
+Of the approximately 1,024 eligible to participate, 946 students received the grant.
+As of July 12, 2020, Virginia Wesleyan University has disbursed a total of $724,770 directly to 946 students.

 In determining the grant amount for each student, the University used the following formula: